On Integrable Structure of Null String in (Anti-)de Sitter Space: Introduction

-This problem manifests itself already in the case of the $AdS_4/CFT_3$ correspondence \cite{Aharony2008}.
-This instance of the duality between gauge fields and strings suggests description as the superconformal Chern-Simons-matter gauge theory in three dimensions for the IIA superstring theory in the $AdS_4\times\mathbb{CP}^3$ superspace that breaks 8 of 32 supersymmetries \cite{Gomis2008}.
-Two-dimensional $OSp(4|6)/(SO(1,3)\times U(3))$ supercoset sigma-model \cite{Arutyunov2008}, \cite{Stefanski2008}correctly describes only a subsector of the $AdS_4\times\mathbb{CP}^3$ superstring dynamics \cite{Arutyunov2008}, \cite{Stefanski2008}, \cite{Gomis2008}.
-However, in the domain of applicability of the $OSp(4|6)/(SO(1,3)\times U(3))$ sigma-model the classical integrability of its equations was proved in \cite{Arutyunov2008}, \cite{Stefanski2008} by extending the argument of \cite{Bena2003}.
-To prove integrability of the complete set of dynamical equations of the $AdS_4\times\mathbb{CP}^3$ superstring one has to find extention of the Lax connection of the $OSp(4|6)/(SO(1,3)\times U(3))$ sigma-model by contributions of eight Grassmann coordinates for broken supersymmetries of the $AdS_4\times\mathbb{CP}^3$ superspace.
-In the absence of the systematic approach for proving classical integrability of dynamical equations attempts were made to find such an extention order by order in these eight coordinates \cite{Sorokin2010}, \cite{Cagnazzo2011}, in particular using the kappa-symmetry gauge freedom \cite{Uvarov2012a}.
+This problem manifests itself already in the case of the $\mathrm{AdS}_4/\mathrm{CFT}_3$ correspondence \cite{Aharony2008}.
+This is the instance of duality between gauge fields and strings, in which the IIA superstring theory in the $\mathrm{AdS}_4\times\mathbb{CP}^3$ superspace, that breaks 8 of 32 supersymmetries, \cite{Gomis2008} is described as the superconformal Chern--Simons-matter gauge theory in three dimensions.
+In \cite{Arutyunov2008,Stefanski2008}, there has been constructed two-dimensional $\mathrm{OSp}(4|6)/(\mathrm{SO}(1,3)\times \mathrm{U}(3))$ supercoset sigma-model along the same lines as the $\mathrm{PSU}(2,2|4)/(\mathrm{SO}(1,4)\times \mathrm{SO}(5))$ one.
+However, it correctly describes only a~subsector of the $\mathrm{AdS}_4\times\mathbb{CP}^3$ superstring dynamics \cite{Arutyunov2008,Gomis2008,Stefanski2008}.
+In the domain of applicability of the $\mathrm{OSp}(4|6)/(\mathrm{SO}(1,3)\times \mathrm{U}(3))$ sigma-model, the classical integrability of its equations was proved in \cite{Arutyunov2008,Stefanski2008} by extending the argument of \cite{Bena2003}.
+To prove integrability of the complete set of dynamical equations of the $\mathrm{AdS}_4\times\mathbb{CP}^3$ superstring, one has to find extension of the Lax connection of the $\mathrm{OSp}(4|6)/(\mathrm{SO}(1,3)\times \mathrm{U}(3))$ sigma-model by contributions of eight Grassmann coordinates for broken supersymmetries of the $\mathrm{AdS}_4\times\mathbb{CP}^3$ superspace.
+In the absence of the systematic approach for proving classical integrability of dynamical equations, attempts were made to find such an extension order by order in these eight coordinates \cite{Cagnazzo2011,Sorokin2010}, in particular using the $\kappa$-symmetry gauge freedom \cite{Uvarov2012a}.

-This explains an interest to study the limiting cases, in which the $AdS_4\times\mathbb{CP}^3$ superstring equations simplify and the proof of their integrability becomes feasible.
+This explains an interest to study the limiting cases, in which the $\mathrm{AdS}_4\times\mathbb{CP}^3$ superstring equations are simplified, and proof of their integrability becomes feasible.
 One of such limits corresponds to infinite tension of the superstring, in which it shrinks to a point superparticle.
-Integrability of its equations in the $AdS_4\times\mathbb{CP}^3$ superspace was proved in \cite{Uvarov2012b}, \cite{Uvarov2012d}.
-Also it was shown that the Lax pair that enters the Lax representation for the superparticle's equations retains some information about structure of the Lax connection of the tensile superstring.
+Integrability of its equations in the $\mathrm{AdS}_4\times\mathbb{CP}^3$ superspace has been proved in \cite{Uvarov2012b,Uvarov2012d}.
+Moreover, it has been shown that the Lax pair that enters the Lax representation for the superparticle's equations retains some information about structure of the Lax connection of the tensile superstring.